 Disopyramide Dosage and Administration

-The dosage of Disopyramide Phosphate must be individualized for each patient on the basis of response and tolerance.
-The usual adult dosage of Disopyramide Phosphate is 400 to 800 mg per day given in divided doses.
+The dosage of Disopyramide (as the phosphate) must be individualized for each patient on the basis of response and tolerance.
+The usual adult dosage of Disopyramide is 400 to 800 mg (calculated as the Disopyramide base) per day given in divided doses.
 The recommended dosage for most adults is 600 mg/day given in divided doses (150 mg every 6 hours).
 For patients whose body weight is less than 110 pounds (50 kg), the recommended dosage is 400 mg/day given in divided doses (100 mg every 6 hours).
 In the event of increased anticholinergic side effects, plasma levels of Disopyramide should be monitored and the dose of the drug adjusted accordingly.
 A reduction of the dose by one third, from the recommended 600 mg/day to 400 mg/day, would be reasonable, without changing the dosing interval.

 For patients with cardiomyopathy or possible cardiac decompensation, a loading dose, as discussed below, should not be given, and initial dosage should be limited to 100 mg every 6 to 8 hours.
 Subsequent dosage adjustments should be made gradually, with close monitoring for the possible development of hypotension and/or congestive heart failure (see WARNINGS).